Standard Models and Split Supersymmetry from Intersecting Brane Orbifolds: SPLIT SUPERSYMMETRY D6-brane models with

-\section{SPLIT SUPERSYMMETRY $\&$ D6-BRANE MODELS with $sin^2( \theta) =\frac{3}{8}$}
+\section{SPLIT SUPERSYMMETRY $\&$ D6-brane models with $sin^2( \theta) =\frac{3}{8}$}

 String Theory Intersecting D-brane models (STIB) is the natural arena for the realization of ideas on the existence of split supersymmetry (SS) \cite{split1, split2, split3} in particle physics.
-The SS claim \cite{split1} relies on a number of assumptions that demand : (a) that the particle spectrum of the SM remain massless to low energies (b) that the SM spartners become massive with a mass of the order of the supersymmetry breaking scale (c) the gauge couplings unify at a scale of $10^{16}$ GeV (d) there are light gauginos in the presence of gravity [Note that condition should be modified in STIBs as gauginos get a mass of order $M_s$.] (e) there are light higgsinos in the presence of gravity and thus can be seen experimentally (f) the assumption of the existence of a heavy and a light Higgs set of doublets present in the spectrum that form two chiral supermultiplets.
+The SS claim \cite{split1} relies on a number of assumptions that demand : (a) that the particle spectrum of the SM remain massless to low energies (b) that the SM spartners become massive with a mass of the order of the supersymmetry breaking scale (c) the gauge couplings unify at a scale near $10^{16}$ GeV (d) there are light gauginos in the presence of gravity [Note that condition should be modified in STIBs as gauginos get a mass of order $M_s$.] (e) there are light higgsinos in the presence of gravity and thus might be seen experimentally (f) the assumption of the existence of a heavy and a light Higgs set of doublets present in the spectrum that form two chiral supermultiplets.

-Models will completely satisfy the SS scenario may be presented in \cite{kokodio}.
 In this section we will present models that can some times fully satisfy conditions (a), (b), (c) (d), (e).

 We also note that condition (f), the existence of a Higgs light was assumed in \cite{split1} that it may be a result of a fine tuning mechanism.
-In models that may come from intersecting branes supersymmetric Higgs sets may appear naturally \cite{kokodio}.
+In models that may come from intersecting branes supersymmetric Higgs sets may appear naturally.
 The present D-brane models have not a supersymmetric Higgs sector.
 However, the Higgs system can be understood as part for the massive spectrum that organizes itself in terms of massive N=2 hypermultiplets.
 The Higgs fields become subsequently tachyonic in order to participate in electroweak symmetry breaking [see also similar considerations \cite{louis2, kokos5, kokos6, kokos1}].

-Conditions (a), (b), (c), (d) can be naturally obtained - in intersecting brane worlds - and in the current models.
-The (e), (f) conditions are harder to be obtained and may be examined in a case by case basis.
-Also condition (c) for a particle physics model that includes gravity - as STIBs - means that the string scale should be high and at least $10^{16}$ GeV.